LeeHunter/Anki-slicer/README.md

 Anki‑Slicer is a utility that lets you take an audio file (MP3, WAV, etc.) plus two SRT subtitles (original + translation), preview and flag sentences you want to learn, and then bulk‑export them into Anki flashcards — fully synchronized with the audio.

-It’s designed for language learners who want to build rich, sentence‑level listening cards with audio + subtitles, all in just a few clicks.
+It’s designed for language learners who want to build rich, sentence‑level listening cards with audio + text, all in just a few clicks.
 ✨ Features

-    🎵 Load an audio file + a pair of SRT subtitles (original + translation).
     ⏯️ Continuous / Auto‑Pause playback modes for sentence‑by‑sentence listening.
     🕹 Slider & Time Display to seek anywhere in the audio.
     🚩 Flag individual sentences or bulk‑flag all search matches.